phrawzty/katacoda/get-started-woo/install-datadog-agent.md

 So why install the Agent now—before we've even started coding?
 This way, when we're ready to test things later on, our little virtual machine will have been reporting data for a while, which will make it more interesting by the time we get to the end of this course. 😀

-Once you've got a prompt again, be sure to verify that the Agent is running: `systemctl status datadog-agent`{{execute}}.
+Once you've got a prompt again, be sure to verify that the Agent is running before continuing: `systemctl status datadog-agent`{{execute}}.